-NOTE: Changing the IP address of the host computer requires administrator rights.
-You will need to use an administrator account to change the IP address.

-1 Click Start to display the Start menu, then click Control Panel.
+- NOTE: Changing the IP address of the host computer requires administrator rights.
+An administrator account is necessary to change the IP address. - 1 Click Start to display the Start menu, then click Control Panel.
 Start is located on the taskbar on the Windows 7 desktop.
 See Figure 2-4.